 m) Safeguarding of Adults and Children

-If you have any queries or concerns regarding the SafeGolf policy please direct them to the Club Welfare Officer, Rob Climas.
+If you have any queries or concerns regarding the SafeGolf policy, please direct them to the Club Welfare Officer, Rob Climas.

 n) Members Buggies